2013 HPA Awards Announce Craft Category Nominees and Special Award Winners

 Next Generation Feature Film Workflow: Enabling HFR 48FPS Stereoscopic 3D On Set to On Screen

-Tickets for the HPA Awards are available now and can be purchased online or by calling the HPA at 213.614.0860 or emailing info@hpaawards.net.
+Tickets for the HPA Awards are available now and can be purchased online at www.hpaawards.net or by calling the HPA at 213.614.0860 or writing info@hpaawards.net.

 The latest product and technology information